What's wrong with this house? Wake homeowner fined thousands by HOA

-The power of Homeowners Associations.
-They can tell you what color you can paint your house, where to park, even what you can have in your yard.
-They can also put a lien on your home or even more severe, foreclose on it.

-Debra Blue learned the power of her HOA the hard way, but she didn't just take what they HOA demanded, she fought back.
+Debra Blue learned the power of her HOA the hard way, but she didn't just take what the HOA demanded, she fought back.

 It started when Debra got a letter from her HOA letting her know she did not follow her HOA covenants when it came to the plum color she just painted her shutters.